Fmstrat/gam/README.md

-  gam upgrade [<author/repo>]  # Upgrade one, more, or all currently installed applications gam remove <author/repo>     # Remove one or more applications gam create-config            # Create initial configuration
+  gam upgrade [<author/repo>]  # Upgrade one, more, or all currently installed applications gam remove <author/repo>     # Remove one or more applications gam create-config            # Create initial configuration gam update                   # Update your version of gam

 Optional paramaters:
   -i|--include <string> [--include <string 2>]